The Upper School’s Unique Curriculum

 Literacy is at the heart of much of what our students do and learn.
 Our students each have personal books of their choice that they read and contemplate, while also reading a book that the entire class explores together.
 Both types of texts provide opportunities for building greater understanding of author’s craft, thematic development, story grammar, and most of all, understanding differing perspectives.
 Students also routinely write about their reading and have opportunities to apply the craft that they encounter in these model texts.

 At Slate Upper School, we’ve adopted the Integrated Math approach as the foundation of our mathematics instruction.
 Rather than isolating algebra and geometry, Integrated Math merges all areas of math, reflecting how these subjects coexist in the real world.
 Our unique approach is interdisciplinary, interactive, experiential, and relevant, with new concepts often introduced alongside their historical context and applications.
 For example, students engage with algebraic equations and graphing when dropping balls in free fall to calculate the acceleration of gravity.
 They also create saline solutions that match the world's bodies of water, and through that exploration, they explore percentage concentrations, buoyancy, and other related concepts.
 This hands-on, small-group learning allows them to apply mathematical ideas to authentic situations.
-Read about a recent Grade 7 mathematical experience, “Interdisciplinary Exploration of Patterns and the Golden Ratio.”
+Read about recent Grade 7 mathematical experiences: “Interdisciplinary Exploration of Patterns and the Golden Ratio” and “From Ramps to Renaissance Art: The Power of Slope”.

 Similarly, our Science instruction is interdisciplinary and experiential, often integrated with math, history, social sciences, and the arts.
 Reading and writing skills are also essential components of our science curriculum.
 Students frequently read, write about, and discuss published science journal articles, which engages them in cutting-edge knowledge while learning about the scientific method, data analysis, and scientific writing.
 Experiments and laboratory work are also key parts of their learning experience.
 Read about a recent Grade 7 experience at the intersections of math and science, “Exploring the Gravity Discoveries of Galileo, Newton, and Cavendish”.